 Using 360 video conferencing to develop indigenous knowledge among diaspora youth

 Research into the design of technologies for indigenous knowledge has grown significantly over the last decade.
 The common approach involves the collection, translation, validation, preservation and dissemination of indigenous knowledge.
-However, indigenous knowledge gains meaning from activity, is developed through social and physical interactions amongst the people and is closely tied to the community’s physical environment.
+However, indigenous knowledge acquires meaning through activity.
+It is developed through social and physical interactions amongst the people and is closely tied to the community’s homeland.
 Indigenous knowledge cannot simply be preserved, for it lives and evolves with and through the community that practises it.

-In this project we are investigating ways in which digital technologies can support elders in their homelands, in developing indigenous skills and practices among indigenous youth in the diaspora.
+In this project, we are investigating ways in which digital technologies can support elders on their homelands in developing and promoting indigenous skills and practices among indigenous youth in the diaspora.
 The team is focused on how technology can be utilised to develop indigenous knowledge as opposed to collecting or preserving it.

 This research unpacks how the sharing of indigenous knowledge plays out when the elders and the youth are remotely located.
-This involved studying the social, cultural and technological interactions that take place among indigenous community members when they practise indigenous knowledge, and determining how these interactions can be mediated with technology.
+This involves studying the social, cultural and technological interactions that take place among indigenous community members when they share indigenous knowledge over distance, and determining how these interactions can be mediated by the use of technology.

 Kagonya Awori, PhD Candidate, Microsoft Research Centre for SocialNUI, University of Melbourne